 He has particular experience in dealing with RTA fraud cases which involve Low Velocity Impact (LVI) claims, induced/staged accidents, phantom passengers, and fraudulent credit hire and storage costs.

-More recently, Charles has been frequently instructed to advise and appear in cases involving the disapplication of the qualified one-way costs shifting (QOCS) regime.
+He has also been frequently instructed to advise and appear in cases involving the disapplication of the qualified one-way costs shifting (QOCS) regime.

-He is also experienced in handling costs disputes, appearing for both parties at summary and detailed assessment and applications for wasted costs.
+He is experienced in handling costs disputes, appearing for both parties at costs assessments, applications for wasted costs and third-party costs orders.Download section

 Imperial College, London BSc (First Class, Hons) in Biological Sciences,